Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Fill in the Gap by Prompting?

 \subsection{Subjectivity in Fill-the-gap Survey}

-To examine the subjectivity of this survey, i.e., the variation between annotators when evaluating the same set of examples, we asked three annotators who previously detected Chinese student essays to assess the same set of newly generated essays and measure their inter-annotator agreement over 200 cases. \figref{fig:iaa-heatmap} shows that the two postdoc annotators exhibit a higher correlation, whereas the female PhD annotator demonstrates significant disagreement with them.
-This suggests that annotators' backgrounds influence the survey results, and individual biases are not negligible factors.
-To obtain more objective results, we conducted a second round of detection on the new generations, as we believe detection accuracy provides a more objective measure.
+To examine the subjectivity of this survey, i.e., variation between annotators when evaluating the same examples, we asked three annotators who previously detected Chinese student essays to assess the same set of newly generated essays and measure inter-annotator agreement over 200 cases. \figref{fig:iaa-heatmap} shows that the two postdoc annotators exhibit higher correlation, whereas the female PhD annotator demonstrates significant disagreement.
+This suggests annotators' backgrounds influence results, and individual biases are non-negligible factors.
+To obtain more objective results, we conducted a second detection round on the new generations, as detection accuracy provides a more objective measure.